RBGKew/bioinfo-utils/docs/index.md

 ---

 ## Hi.
 These pages are collectively maintained by staff and students at RBG Kew for their own reference.
-They contain (some) of the following information relevant to bioinformatics analyses here:
+They contain (hopfully) useful information about:
+* HATTA cluster
+* the Linux Workstations in the Jodrell computer room
+* Tips and tricks on how to use various bioinformatic software
 * Utility scripts
-* List of machines including addresses and installed software
-* Usage instructions, best practice guides and useful links
-* List of shared data locations and scratch usage guidelines

 These pages are public so **do not post _passwords_, _keys_, or _other sensitive information_**.

 This documentation is available on the organisation github or linked readthedocs.org accounts.
-Please contact @lonelyjoeparker for requests.
+Please contact @lonelyjoeparker or @matt-bio for requests.

 ---
 # Maillist